matthewbentley/blog/content/owning my linksys router.md

 this), but to no success.
 I'm sure given more time I could figure it out, but I decided to move on to other options.

+Also, I have too many memories of spending all night trying to fix a bricked wrt54g, so I'd rather not mess with flashing firmware.

 Code injection via the web UI
 ---
 The web UI has `ping` and `traceroute` features.
 I thought it might just do